luismalves/boilerplate-css-os/README.md

-# uxui_boilerplate-os-reactive
+# Repository boilerplate for OutSystems frontend development

-Used for demo purposes of uDX's boilerplate
+Bolierplate to spin up development of OutSystems reactive projects.
+This structure allows several developers to work on each of the frontend components involved in building an OutSystems theme.

-## Instalation
+## :tw-2139: Instalation

 Install project dependencies